Skip to main content

 Automatic Price Escalation

-Target: Fixed pricing or ≤3% cap.
+Fixed pricing or a cap at 3%.
 Flag any uncapped escalation clause.

 3